lanl/PYSEQM/docs/source/Initialization.rst

 Each row represents a molecule.

-- species: a tensor of atomic numbers (Z) for the atoms in each molecule.
+- species: a tensor containing the atomic numbers (Z) of the atoms in each molecule, ordered from the highest to the lowest atomic number.
 - coordinates: a tensor of 3D Cartesian coordinates (x, y, z) for each atom.

 .. code-block:: python